 Dadanti yaṁ yaṁ dānaṁ, idaṁ dānamayikaṁ puññakriyaṁ.
 Tattha hetu.¹⁵

-“Whatever giving there is, this is the meritorious deed consisting in generosity.
+“Whatever giving there is, this is the meritorious deed consisting of generosity.
 This is the cause.”

 Bhajanti naṁ bahū, kittinti yo ca kalyāṇo kittisaddo loke abbhuggacchati, yaṁ bahukassa janassa piyo bhavati manāpo ca. Yañca avippaṭisārī kālaṁ karoti ayaṁ nissando.¹⁶